 The Great Orchestra of Christmas Charity Foundation is a public benefit organisation registered under the Polish law.

-In the 26 years of our charitable endeavours, we raised and donated equipment worth over 951million PLN!
+In the 26 years of our charitable endeavours, we raised over 951million PLN!

 Our objective is to support public healthcare in Poland.
 We achieve this goal by purchasing state-of-the-art equipment for Polish hospitals and clinics.
-We have also initiated and help run five nationwide medical programmes, which aim to systematically transform medicine in the country.
-The purpose of our educational programme is to introduce CPR lessons into primary schools nationwide.
+We have also initiated and help run six nationwide medical programmes, which aim to systematically transform medicine in the country.
+The purpose of our educational programme is to introduce CPR lessons to primary schools nationwide.
 We work to raise awareness and improve health prevention in the entire country.
-The GOCC foundation's work is focused on supporting children's medicine and improving the level of care offered to senior patients in geriatric and long-term care units.
+Our Foundation's work is focused on supporting children's medicine and improving the level of care offered to senior patients in geriatric and long-term care units.

 The financial means to purchase the equipment and finance the running of medical and educational programmes are raised during a one-day public fundraiser.
 The fundraiser, known as The Grand Finale, is traditionally held on a Sunday in January.
 The drive is organised locally, and the entire country joins in to 'play' - as in to raise funds - in support of a concrete branch of medicine.
 The objective of each Grand Finale fundraiser is consulted with experts in the field.